Jacques Tati: Playtime

-Playtime (1967), shot in 70mm, was to be the most ambitious yet risky and expensive work of Tati's career.
+Playtime (1967), shot in 70mm, was to be the most ambitious, risky, and expensive work of Tati's career.

 In an essay for the Criterion Collection, Kent Jones wrote:

 After the success of Mon Oncle in 1958, Jacques Tati had become fed up with Monsieur Hulot, his signature comic creation.
 With international renown came a growing dissatisfaction with straightforward scenarios centered around one lovable, recognizable figure.
 So he slowly inched his way toward a new kind of film, a supremely democratic film that would be about "everybody".

 Playtime took nine years to make, and Tati had to borrow heavily from his own resources to complete the picture.
 At the time of its making, Playtime (1967) was the most expensive film in French history.
 Of the film, Tati said: "Play Time [sic] is the big leap, the big screen.
 I'm putting myself on the line.
 Either it comes off or it doesn't.
 There's no safety net."
 Tati famously built an entire glass and steel mini-city (nicknamed Tativille) on the outskirts of Paris for the film, which took years to build and left him mired in debt.

-In the film, Mr. Hulot and a group of American tourists lose themselves in the futuristic glass and steel of the commercially globalised mid-century modern Parisian suburbs, where only human nature and a few reflective views of the old Paris still emerge to breathe life into the sterile new metropolis.
-Playtime had even less of a plot than Tati's earlier films, and he endeavored to make his characters, including Hulot, almost incidental to his portrayal of a modernist and robotic Paris.